prtzl/stm32/docs/build-container.md

 ## Dependencies

-Install docker or podman (linux only).
+Install `docker` or `podman` (linux only).
 Docker desktop will also install some tools, like `docker-compose`.
-In next steps, you will also have an option to use some additional dependencies for certain workflows.
+You can also install `gnumake` if you want to use the same [Makefile](Makefile) for building and deploying the container.

 ## With Makefile

-You can use the same [Makefile](../Makefile) to build container image and your project, which requires you to also install `make`.
-The following targets are available:
+The following additional targets for container are available:

 `make build-container`: (build) the container image, run container to build project using container.
 `make image`: (re)build the container image.